The Lender object

 Match each

-by email address.
-This allows your internal workflows to automatically assign the
+example, by email address.
+This allows your internal workflows to

 Pass the